009Rambo/Coffee-Machine-Interface/README.md

 - Monitor the status messages and timer display to track the progress.

 ### Contributing
 If you'd like to contribute to this project, please fork the repository, make your changes, and submit a pull request.
-We welcome contributions of all kinds, including bug fixes, feature enhancements, and documentation improvements.
+I always welcome contributions of all kinds, including bug fixes, feature enhancements, and documentation improvements.

 ### License
 This project is licensed under the MIT License.
+Visit the [Official MIT License page](https://opensource.org/licenses/MIT) for more details.